Marking gauge

 A marking gauge, also known as a scratch gauge, is used in woodworking and metalworking to mark out lines for cutting or other operations.
 The purpose of the gauge is to scribe a line parallel to a reference edge or surface.
 It is used in joinery and sheetmetal operations.

 The gauge consists of a beam, a headstock, and a scribing or marking implement, typically a pin, knife, pen or wheel.
 The headstock slides along the beam, and is locked in place by various means: a locking screw, cam lever, or a wedge.
 The marking implement is fixed to one end of the beam.

 Types

 The marking implement is chosen depending upon the operation to be performed.
-Some marking gauges have the capability to allow a number of implements to be fitted, others do not; and a woodworker will often have a number of different types.
-A steel pin is used when scribing with the grain.
-A steel knife is used when scribing across the grain.
-The pen or pencil is used when the woodworker does not wish the surface to be marred.
+Some marking gauges have the capability for a number of implements to be fitted, others do not; a woodworker will often have a number of different types.
+A steel pin is used when scribing with the grain, a steel knife when scribing across the grain.
+The pen or pencil is used when the woodworker does not wish the surface to be permanently marked.
 Generally speaking, the pin and knife yield more accurate marking than do the pen or pencil.
 It is also used to mark parallel lines to the face side and edge side.